ViktorMetodiev13/Music-discord-bot/README.md

 * The bot will be launched for general usage and each discord will be able to add it and use its services

 # This bot will be free hosted
-* But I don't know where to host it yet